luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 .. math::

-   depth [mm] = focal_length [pixels] * baseline [mm] / disparity [pixels]
+   depth [m] = focalLength [pix] * baseline [m] / disparity [pix]

 `RVC2 <https://docs.luxonis.com/projects/hardware/en/latest/pages/rvc/rvc2.html>`__-based cameras have a **0..95 disparity search** range,
 which limits the minimal depth perception.
 Baseline is the distance between two cameras of the stereo camera pair.
-You can read camera's focal length (in pixels) from calibration, see :ref:`tutorial here <Camera intrinsics>`
+You can read the camera's focal length (in pixels) from calibration, see the :ref:`tutorial here <Camera intrinsics>`

 Disparity and depth are inversely related.
-As disparity decreases, depth increases exponentially depending on baseline and focal length.
+As disparity decreases, the depth increases exponentially depending on the baseline and focal length.
 Meaning, if the disparity value is close to zero, then a small change in disparity generates a large change in depth.
 Similarly, if the disparity value is big, then some change in disparity doesn't lead to a large change in depth (better accuracy).